simplelogica/nocms-blocks/README.md

 rails g nocms:blocks
 ```

-### Blocks
+## How does it works?

-Blocks are the unit of contents the pages are made of.
-They are thought to be independent and customizable modules that can be created, edited or removed on their own, without dependency of any other module.
+Blocks are thought to be independent and customizable modules of content that can be created, edited or removed on their own, without dependency of any other module or class.

-#### Block layouts
+### Block layouts

 In NoCMS Blocks, block layouts define two main things:

 1. What kind of information a block contains and other settings (i.e. cache settings).
-2. How this information is displayed within the page.
+2. How this information is displayed on a view.

 Block settings are configured in the file `config/initializers/nocms/blocks.rb`.
-Here we declare all the available layouts for a block.
+In that file we declare all the available layouts for a block.

 The following code